awsdocs/amazon-eks-user-guide/doc_source/vertical-pod-autoscaler.md

    ...
    ```

-   You can see that the original pod reserves 100 millicpu of CPU and 50 Mebibytes of memory\.
+   You can see that the original pod reserves 100 millicpu of CPU and 50 mebibytes of memory\.
 For this example application, 100 millicpu is less than the pod needs to run, so it is CPU\-constrained\.
 It also reserves much less memory than it needs\.
 The Vertical Pod Autoscaler `vpa-recommender` deployment analyzes the `hamster` pods to see if the CPU and memory requirements are appropriate\.
 If adjustments are needed, the `vpa-updater` relaunches the pods with updated values\.

 1. Wait for the `vpa-updater` to launch a new `hamster` pod\.
 This should take a minute or two\.
 You can monitor the pods with the following command\.
 **Note**